TV Science Shows in the 80s

 BBC Micro Live 1986 - Computer Animation

 Feast your eyes on Fred Harris (remember him?) and these 80s computers, on BBC Micro Live from 1986.
 It's amazing how dated this now looks, but at the time the graphics looked pretty decent!

 It's hard to find a decent technology show on the BBC these days, of course.
 All we have is Click on the BBC News channel.
 Lasting less than half an hour, the "technology" show seems to be obsessed with mobile phones.
 As it's called "click", why isn't the show dedicated to computers?
 And why can't it have a regular slot on BBC1 or BBC2 so we know when it's actually aired, seeing as there are no listings for BBC News 24 in the TV Magazines.
 How I miss the 80s!

-Tomorrow's World Presenters in the 1980s
+BBC Tomorrow's World in the 80s

 Michael Rodd presented Tomorrow's World from 1972 until 1982.
 He also hosted the children's film quiz show Screen Test from 1970 until 1979.

 Kieran Prendiville was a presenter from 1979-1983.
 Before this he had worked as a co-presenter on the BBC consumer programme That's Life from 1973 until 1978.
 He was also a co-writer for numerous TV series including the TV drama's Boon, Roughnecks and The Bill, and was the creator of Ballykissangel.

 Judith Hann was the longest-serving and best-remembered presenter, appearing on the programme from 1974 to 1994.
 In 1997 she appeared in the Shredded Wheat TV adverts advising us on the benefits to our heart.
 Judith also appeared on the comedy panel show Shooting Stars the same year.